By Seager Dixon, Pioneer Media Production Coordinator

 - Practice your knots.
 There are a million knots out there and they all can find a place on a film set.
 The classic shoe knot will simply not cut it.

 - Always wear your gloves.
 Accidents will happen.
-It’s better to be wearing your gloves than having your hand be de-gloved.
+Its better to be wearing your gloves, than having your skin be de-gloved.

 - Stay on good terms with the art department, you’ll be surprised how often your departments overlap.